dfki-ric-underactuated-lab/6rus_cosserat_kinetostatics/README.md

 ### Compressive force analysis and Rotation of the end-effector platform
 By changing `F` variables in `./Inverse_forward kinetostatic/IK_PCR_ROD.py`, the weight at the end-effector can be adjusted.
 For the rotation of the end-effector, variable `R_ee` can be adjusted by providing the orientation about `z-axis` in `./Inverse_forward kinetostatic/IK_PCR_ROD.py`.
 ### Workspace analysis
-In this section, a reachable workspace is estimated for a $`6\overline{R}`$US PCR.
-Estimating a workspace means that finding solutions for the boundary value problem within the tolerance for the boundary conditions defined for the PCR.
-Due to redundancy in the elastic rod, just providing the joint angles will give a different solution.
-The computational time taken by the boundary value problem is also large as it needs to estimate the pose of the end-effector.
-So IK model is used to find a solution for heuristically provided sampled points from a cylindrical volume which represents the EE position in Cartesian space.
-For each sample point, IK solution is calculated, and then based on the boundary condition tolerances, only valid solutions are considered as part of the reachable workspace.
-For total 4000 samples, the mean computational time for the workspace samples is estimated to be 3.82 seconds with standard deviation of 1.15 seconds.
-The total time required for the computation of 4000 samples is estimated to be 16.5 hours.
-The mass of the end-effector is considered negligible for this simulation and orientation at the end-effector is also considered constant as `Ree=[0,0,0]`.
-The tolerance of `5e-10 units` is considered for all terms in the residual vector `residual`
+In this section, we estimate the reachable workspace for the $`6\overline{R}`$US PCR, a critical aspect in defining its operational boundaries.
+To achieve this, we employ an IK model through heuristic approach to determine the EE position in Cartesian space.
+This involves computing a solution considering the kinematic range of the PCR in 3D space and the boundary value problem within defined tolerances.
+We evaluate a total of 4000 points spanning for EE heights from 0.4 m to 0.72 m, divided into 16 divisions to ensure comprehensive coverage.
+The resulting reachable workspace is depicted in Fig. \ref{workspace}a.
+The mean computational time for processing all 4000 points is estimated at 3.82 seconds, with a standard deviation of 1.15 seconds.
+Additionally, Fig. \ref{workspace}b illustrates the motor angle values for the 250 points within each height division.

 <p align="center">
   <img src="./Images/workspace_rod.png" alt="test" width="600"/>